-- 7a.35 Education Services has advised that the proposed development would significantly contribute to the need for additional capacity at Bonnybridge Primary School, St Joseph's RC Primary School, Denny High School and St Mungo's RC High School.
-Bonnybridge Primary School is projected to reach capacity within 4 to 5 years, St Mungo's RC High within the next 5 to 10 years and Denny High in the next 10 years.
+7a.35 Education Services have advised that the proposed development would significantly contribute to the need for additional capacity at Bonnybridge Primary School, St Joseph's RC Primary School, Denny High School and St Mungo's RC High School.
+Bonnybridge Primary School will remain at very high capacity utilisation for the foreseeable future.
+St Mungo's RC High is projected to reach capacity within the next 5 to 10 years and Denny High in the next 10 years.
 St Joseph's RC Primary has reached its capacity, and mobile classrooms have been installed to manage this.
-Accordingly, Education Services has objected to the application but has requested a pro-rata contribution towards the required investment in educational capacity should the application be granted.
-The contribution rates that would apply are detailed in the Council's Supplementary Planning Guidance Note for Education and New Housing Development. - 7a.36 The applicant has not, to date, responded to the request for a financial contribution.
+Accordingly, Education Services have objected to the application but have requested a pro-rata contribution towards the required investment in educational capacity should the application be granted.
+The contribution rates that would apply are detailed in the Council's Supplementary Planning Guidance Note for Education and New Housing Development.

+- 7a.36 The applicant has not, to date, responded to the request for a financial contribution.
 Therefore, there is no agreed means by which to provide the necessary infrastructure to meet the educational needs of the proposed development.
-The proposed development is therefore contrary to this policy.

-7a.37 Policy TRANS.3 'Transport Assessment' states:
+The proposed development is therefore contrary to this policy. - 7a.37 Policy TRANS.3 'Transport Assessment' states: